2023 April 1 -- I will be starting my position as

 Dept. of Earth Sciences

 Large river systems in tropical regions are hotspots of weathering and zones of major carbon transfer from the atmosphere and continents to the oceans.
 The same weathering reactions also provide nutrients that sustain agriculture over entire continents.
 Recent work has shown that this carbon transfer is not as simple as thought previously, and multiple competing processes, such as oxidation of organic matter and weathering of pyrite-rich carbonate rocks could actually release CO2 back the atmosphere.
 Critical regions in Southeast Asia have especially been neglected due to previous logistical hurdles, despite accounting for a large portion of global weathering and carbon fluxes.
 I am working with Ed Tipper, Mike Bickle (University of Cambridge), Bob Hilton (Durham University), and Dan Parsons (University of Hull) to address this gap.
-We are leading numerous sampling expeditions across six different countries and conducting suite of dedicated chemical analyses from the Mekong, Irrawaddy, and Salween rivers, which will result in a better understanding of the geological controls on Earth’s climate.
+I have led and participated in numerous sampling expeditions across six different countries and conducted a wide range of physical and chemical analyses of the water and sediments collected in the Mekong, Irrawaddy, and Salween rivers.
+Given the large size of these basins, the results will yield a better understanding of the geological controls on Earth’s global climate.
 We also aim to assess some of the impacts of the extensive damming and other anthropogenic activities currently taking place in the region, as the environment attempts to rapidly adjust to the accelerating influence of humankind.
 Our research will provide some of the first data on how damming affects sediment and nutrient fluxes in the region, which will impact downstream communities and ecosystems in the decades to come.